 1. All Basic Clauses

-The first two basic clauses your lease agreement should include are your rental property’s address and the names of all adult tenants living in the property.
+The first two basic clauses your Texas residential lease agreement should include are your rental property’s address and the names of all adult tenants living in the property.

-Including the names of all adult tenants living in your property will allow you to enforce the terms of the lease on any one of them.
+Including the names of all adult tenants living in your property will allow you to enforce the terms of the Texas rental lease agreement on any one of them.
 For example, should rent fall late, you’ll have a right to ask it from any of the adult tenants.

 The third basic thing your lease should include is the lease term.
 Specify when the tenancy starts and when it ends.
 In most cases, this is usually one year.